-In 2009, Lauren commenced her career with the Department of Planning, Transport and infrastructure (DPTI) in Adelaide, South Australia.
+In 2009, Lauren commenced her career with the Department of Planning, Transport and Infrastructure (DPTI) in Adelaide, South Australia.
 There, she worked across all tiers of government to promoted cultural diversity and equality within the workplace.
 Lauren was a member of DPTI’s Reconciliation Committee, a cultural representative and was awarded Campbelltown City Council’s NAIDOC award for services to the community.

 In her current role as a Planning & Audit Officer, Lauren provides professional support in the areas of business planning, audit and risk management, policies and procedures.
-Lauren is responsible for the co-ordination of Parliamentary Estimate briefings, Service planning and audit requirements, undertaking reviews (including Freedom of Information Act Internal Reviews) and projects, preparation of/and reviewing Service policies and other significant proposals and matters.
+Lauren is responsible for the coordination of Parliamentary Estimate briefings, Service planning and audit requirements, undertaking reviews (including Freedom of Information Act Internal Reviews) and projects, preparation of/and reviewing Service policies and other significant proposals and matters.

 In 2018, Lauren graduated with a Bachelor of Arts (Written and Creative Communication) from the University of South Australia, where she developed skills as a professional, technical and creative writer, editor and publisher.
-Lauren is currently completing a Masters of Business Administration (MBA) with the University of South Australia.
+Lauren is currently completing a Master of Business Administration (MBA) with the University of South Australia.

 Zenadth Kes (TSI)